nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. After getting the `filter words` command, the `CommandExecutor` calls `executeFilterCommand` in `FilterExecutor` class.
 1. In the method `executeFilterCommand`, the method `getTypeOfFilter` of `FilterType` class is called to get the filter mode, which is `START`.
 1. Then, `FilterCommandSlicer`'s methods `isNewFilter`, `getWordPrintLimitFromFilterCommand`, `getTargetedStringTags` is called to check whether the program should continue on the last filter list and to get print limit as well as the strings used for filtering.
+    1. The returned result of `isNewFilter` method is `true`.
+    1. The returned result of `getWordPrintLimitFromFilterCommand` method is an integer `10`.
+    1. The returned result of `getTargetedStringTags` method is the array `["cs", "cg"]`
 1. The method `filterByStartString` in `WordsFilter` class in called to execute the main filter process.
 1. Filter list is printed by `printFilterList` method in `FilterList` class.
-The filter mode ends here.
+1. The filter process ends.

 ### Bunny class family
 ![UML Bunny class diagram](graphics/diagrams/Class_diagram_bunny.png)